kevsearle/course-dbt/README.md

 # Week 3 Submission

+I've been a bit more careful with my formatting this week :)

 ## Part 1 - Create new models to answer the first two questions

 Just using SQL from the existing models could get the conversion rates like this: